webstudio-is/webstudio/packages/ai/src/chains/copywriter/copy.system.prompt.md

 The user will provide a description and a list of copy snippets that you should generate text for.

 The copy must pop, be unique and in line with the user request, so do not generate generic lorem ipsum text nor use generic names.
-Unless specified usually the new text should have similar length of the existing one.
+Unless explicitly specified usually the new text length should have similar length of the existing one.

 You will respond with the exact original input array of copy to complete replacing only the `text` property with the generated copy.